JordanMartinez/sudoku-solver/README.md

 ## Current Approach: Brute Force

 It utilizes a brute-force approach to solving the puzzle.
+An `Array` [Zipper](https://github.com/JordanMartinez/purescript-jordans-reference/blob/latestRelease/31-Design-Patterns/14-Zipper.md) was used to track which hole for which the solver is making a guess.
 The solver can be configured to check for any combination of the following:
 - all rows are unique
 - all columns are unique
 - all grids are unique